Azure/azure-batch-software-entitlement/docs/walkthrough.md

 ## Building the tools

-Open a console window to the root directory of the repository.
+Open a shell window to the root directory of the repository.

 Compile the cross platform (.NET) based tooling with the convenience PowerShell script: